nwtaf/uv-workspace-example/README.md

 # UV Workspace Example

-This repository is a **minimal working example** of a [uv workspace](https://docs.astral.sh/uv/concepts/projects/workspaces/), demonstrating how to structure a Python monorepo using [uv](https://github.com/astral-sh/uv).
+This repository is a minimal working example of a [uv workspace](https://docs.astral.sh/uv/concepts/projects/workspaces/), demonstrating how to structure a Python monorepo using [uv](https://github.com/astral-sh/uv).
 It includes:
 - A CLI application (`src/my_app`)
 - A reusable library (`packages/my_lib`)
 - Tests for the CLI
 - Docker support for building and running the app

-Each workspace member has its own `pyproject.toml`, and the project is managed by a single global `uv.lock` in the root.
+Each __workspace member__ has its own `pyproject.toml`, and the project is managed by a single global `uv.lock` in the root.

 ---

 ## 🚀 Features

 - ✨ Modern Python packaging with `pyproject.toml`
-- 🧪 Integrated tests using `pytest`
+- 🧪 Integrated testing using `pytest`
 - 🐳 Dockerfile for containerized builds
 - 🧱 Example of `uv` workspace dependency linking